Tyler-Marsh/DnDCalc/README.md

 # DnDCalc

-calculator for Advantage, Disadvantage, Elven Accuracy
+Dungeons and Dragons 5th edition calculator for Advantage, Disadvantage, Elven Accuracy

 https://dreadgreaves.github.io/DnDCalc/

-<p>This was my first project created to see if I would like the process of making something with HTML, CSS, JS </p>
+<p>This was my first project created to see if I would like the process of making something with HTML, CSS, JS.</p>